 - Downloading e-books

-Although secondary actions may potentially lead users to make a purchase, they are certainly unnecessary.
+Although secondary actions may potentially lead users to make a purchase or other macro conversion, they are certainly unnecessary.
 However, such an action still demonstrates that people are interested in what you say, and the information that you provide might make them appreciate the value of your products or services.

 Macro vs. Micro Conversions

-Macro-conversions are your main conversion goals.
+Macro conversion is your main conversion goal.
 These are conversions that are most closely linked to revenue.
-These conversions are the main drivers for your business, while micro conversions support your business by leading your prospects to macro-conversions.
+These conversions are the main drivers for your business, while micro conversions support your business by leading your prospects to macro conversion.

 For example, if you generate leads for sales, a macro-conversion is a completed lead form, while for eCommerce companies it would be a completed order.